A California man was shot 8 times and died after checking on concerned neighbor’s house

 Smith was flown to a local hospital, police said.
 Officers found a loaded handgun near the scene of the shooting, police said.
 Evidence technicians confirmed the handgun found by the officers matched the caliber of the shell casings found at the scene of the shooting, police said.

 Four teenage boys, ages 15 to 17, were arrested at the scene.
 Police have identified the suspected shooter as Leslie Hawkins, 18.
 Detectives searched the scene for Hawkins but were unable to locate him.
-KTLA reports that Hawkins is still at large.
+Barstow police said Hawkins was arrested on murder charges in Las Vegas on November 27.

 ‘No one saw it coming’